Particl-Community/academy/faq/common_issues.rst

         **Certain cryptocurrencies are not available to swap for PART coins**

     Not all cryptocurrencies are currently accepted on Particl.
-To request a coin to be added, fill up **this listing form**.
+To request a coin to be added, fill up `this listing form <https://forms.gle/B3ikpiBWdTiF5ps57>`_.